 Tuna Mornay gets its name from the white sauce or “mornay” sauce.
-A Mornay sauce is basically a bechamel sauce with cheese.
-Bechamel is the foundation, it a white sauce made from a flour and butter roux and whole milk.
-To turn a bechamel sauce into a mornay sauce, you simply add lots and lots of cheese.
-Just kidding, that is just how we do it.
-You do add cheese, though.
+A Mornay sauce is basically a béchamel sauce with shredded cheese.
 Back when Mornay Sauce was first invented, they used only gruyere cheese.
-If you have ever tried to buy Gruyere before, you know that it is ridiculously expensive.
 If you want to try it, be my guest, but if you are looking to stick to your cheese budget, you can still make a Mornay Sauce with Cheddar and Parmesan as we do in this recipe.

-- 4 (5 ounce) cans tuna, drained and flaked
+- 4 cans (5 ounces each) tuna, drained and flaked

 - 1 tablespoon extra virgin olive oil